celery/celery/docs/userguide/tasks.rst

     exception will be raised.  *NOTE:* You have to call :meth:`~@Task.retry` manually, as it will not automatically retry on exception..

+    The default value is 3.
+    A value of :const:`None` will disable the retry limit and the task will retry forever until it succeeds.

 .. attribute:: Task.default_retry_delay

     Default time in seconds before a retry of the task